Diabetes-Friendly Diets — What Foods to Eat and What to Avoid?

 - Herb-roasted salmon with roasted cauliflower and roasted brussels sprouts

-- Fajita shrimp with asparagus and braised kale
+- Fajita shrimp with roasted brussels sprouts and braised kale

 How can a Registered Dietitian Nutritionist help to customize your diet?